Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 ## Pass query parameters when fetching options
-Dropdown supports query parameters when making the api call. `language` is added automatically, and you can also add custom parameters by defining `mapping` on the dropdown component.
+Options supports query parameters when making the api call. `language` is added automatically, and you can also add custom parameters by defining `mapping` on the component.

 ```json
 {